 But his broader, more earthly lesson was that as a team-playing leader, he had the self-awareness and confidence to believe in the liberating power of ‘the other’.
 He brought into his groups young musicians with attitude (black and white) not because they were like him, or conformed to some standardised ‘company package’, but because they were not and they did not.

 In the language of personal development, he had a “growth mindset” (the phrase is US psychologist, Carol Dweck’s).
-He cultivated a formidable sense of what a given collective might be capable of, what the “complementarities” of a group of creative people, with attitude, might look like.
-Coltrane is the most famous example, whose maximalism threw Davis’ feline minimalism into stark relief.
+He cultivated a formidable sense of what a given collective might be capable of, how the “complementarities” of a group of creative people, with attitude, might look and work together.
+Coltrane is the most famous example, his maximalism throwing Davis’ feline minimalism into stark relief.